-You can access Acon Digital DeVerberate from your host application (audio editor or DAW) of choice.
-The plug-in is available as a 32 or 64 bit VST or AAX plug-in on the Windows platform or as a VST, AU or AAX plug-in on Mac OS X (32 / 64 bit fat binaries).
-Some host applications will require a rescan and possibly adding the Acon Digital DeVerberate installation directory to the list of VST directories.
+You can access DeVerberate from your host application (audio editor or DAW) of choice.
+The plug-in is available as a 32 or 64 bit VST, VST3 or AAX plug-in on the Windows platform or as a 64 bit VST, VST3, AU or AAX plug-in on macOS.
+Both Intel and Apple Silicon processors are supported natively.
+Some host applications will require a rescan and possibly adding the DeVerberate installation directory to the list of VST2 directories.
 Please consult the manual for your host application for further details.